-The role and function of the nomination committee are to review the structure, size and composition (including the skills, knowledge and experience) of the Board at least annually and make recommendations on any proposed changes to the Board to complement the Company's corporate strategy, to identify individuals suitably qualified to become members of the Board and select or make recommendations to the Board on the selection of individuals nominated for directorships, to assess the independence of independent non-executive Directors and to make recommendations to the Board on the appointment or reappointment of Directors and succession planning for Directors, in particular the chairman of the Board and the chief executive.
+The role and function of the nomination committee are to review the structure, size and composition (including the skills, knowledge and experience) of the Board at least annually and make recommendations on any proposed changes to the Board to complement the Company's corporate strategy, to identify individuals suitably qualified to become members of the Board and select or make recommendations to the Board on the selection of individuals nominated for directorships, to assess the independence of independent non-executive Directors and to make recommendations to the Board on the appointment or re-appointment of Directors and succession planning for Directors, in particular the chairman of the Board and the chief executive.
 The re-election of each of those independent non-executive Directors who has served on the Board for more than 9 years is subject to (1) a separate resolution to be approved by shareholders of the Company at the relevant annual general meeting; and (2) further information being given to shareholders of the Company together with the notice of meeting regarding the reasons why the Board believes the relevant Director is still independent and should be re-elected.
 The committee's authority and duties are set out in written terms of reference and are posted on the websites of the Company and the Stock Exchange.

-A meeting of the nomination committee was held on 21 June 2023.
-Details of the attendance of the nomination committee meeting are as follows:
+During the year under review, 1 meeting of the nomination committee was held.
+Details of the attendance record of the nomination committee meeting held during the year is as follows:

+Members

-Members Attendance
+Attendance

 Mr. Cheung Sai Ming (Chairman) 1/1

 Mr. Li Kin Shing 1/1

 Mr. Liu Chun Bao 1/1

-The nomination committee has considered and resolved that, in accordance with the Company's articles of association and subject to the proposed resolutions being passed at the forthcoming annual general meeting, Mr. Wong Kin Wa and Mr. Liu Chun Bao will retire, and being eligible, will offer themselves for reelection at the forthcoming annual general meeting of the Company.
+The nomination committee has considered and resolved that, in accordance with the Company's articles of association and subject to the proposed resolutions being passed at the forthcoming annual general meeting, Mr. Li Kin Shing and Mr. Leung Kwok Keung will retire, and being eligible, will offer themselves for re- election at the forthcoming annual general meeting of the Company.